AstroJames/astrojames.github.io/content/movies/_index.md

     playsinline="yes"
 >}}

 *An animated version of Figure 2 from [Beattie (2025), submitted to ApJL](https://arxiv.org/abs/2509.07354), where I derive the power spectrum relation between a baroclinic source and an incompressible turbulence spectrum, which has direct applications for supernova-driven turbulence.
-Each panel is a supernova remanant, and the slider shows the baroclinic magnitude (blue) and the vorticity magnitude (red).*
+Each panel is a supernova remnant, and the slider shows between the baroclinic magnitude (blue) and the vorticity magnitude (red).*